 specifically as deer and livestock feed, can reach 6 feet in height and sport

-and because the plants retain the legume family's ability to enrich soil, these
+because the plants retain the legume family's ability to enrich soil, these beans

-beans still can fit into a standard crop rotation.
-Because grazing doesn't
+still can fit into a standard crop rotation.
+Because grazing doesn't carry the

-carry the costs harvesting does, farmers who already plant corn or beans
+costs harvesting does, farmers who already plant corn or beans could save

-could save some money by letting the cows have at it.
-"All you'd have to do
+some money by letting the cows have at it.
+"All you'd have to do is make sure

-into silage.
-Crude protein rose to 26%, while NDF and ADF percentages
+silage.
+Crude protein rose to 26%, while NDF and ADF percentages came to

 |Eagle Seed's Forage Soybeans have